ALBUM HIGHLIGHT: Captain Beefheart & His Magic Band – Trout Mask Replica

 I do have to warn you though, as great and intriguing as I and many others find this album to be, it’s a difficult listen.
 It’s a very polarizing record, meaning you’ll fall on one side or the other.
 After all, Don Van Vilet supposedly put his magic band through literal hell by forcing them to stay awake for long hours while mentally breaking them down through other matters.
 The record is chaotic and it’s no surprise the back-story of the album is what it is.

 Still, even with the album coming out over 50 years ago, it still remains one of the most challenging and ambitious projects to ever come out in the rock spectrum.
 I implore you to at least listen to it once and see how you dig it.
-Also, the record isn’t on any streaming platforms for some strange reason, but you can listen to it above with the link I embedded.
+Also, the record isn’t on any streaming platforms for some strange reason, but you can listen to it below with the link I embedded.
 RIP Captain Beefheart.

 0:00 – Frownland